18.104.22.168.46 ApiGetGroupState (Opnum 45)

 The server SHOULD accept an ApiGetGroupState request if its protocol server state is read-only, and MUST accept the request for processing if it is in the read-write state, as specified in section 3.1.1.

-error_status_t ApiGetGroupState( [in] HGROUP_RPC hGroup, [out] DWORD* State, [out, string] LPWSTR* NodeName );
+error_status_t ApiGetGroupState( [in] HGROUP_RPC hGroup, [out] unsigned long *State, [out, string] wchar_t * *NodeName );

 State: The current state of the group, which is written by the server after successful completion of this method.
 If the method fails, this parameter MUST be ignored.
 If the method succeeds, State MUST be set to one of the following values.